 - optimizing the system by rendering procedures paperless,

-- freeing patients up from the many administrative processes linked to the management of healthcare.
+- freeing patients up from the many administrative processes linked to healthcare management.

-Take, for example, the inadvertent effects or complications resulting from medical errors (treatment or advice), known as iatrogenesis.
+Take, for example, the unintentional effects or complications resulting from medical errors (treatment or advice), known as iatrogenesis.

 This is an issue of some magnitude.

 In the United States, the total number of deaths due to iatrogenesis in 2001 reached 738,936.